LibreCat/Dancer-Plugin-Catmandu-OAI/README.md

 # CONTRIBUTORS

 Nicolas Franck, `<nicolas.franck at ugent.be>`

 Vitali Peil, `<vitali.peil at uni-bielefeld.de>`

-# LICENSE AND COPYRIGHT
+# LICENSE

-This program is free software; you can redistribute it and/or modify it under the terms of either: the GNU General Public License as published by the Free Software Foundation; or the Artistic License.
+This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself.

-See http://dev.perl.org/licenses/ for more information.